 "Let me see."

 Sonic mumbled something, but he didn't resist her any further.
 She pulled back the fabric to reveal something that made her heart skip a beat.
 It was a bracelet, yes, but not something from a store or even anything found on his many travels.
 It was one she made a long time ago, like eight years back.
-It was faded with time and looked like it had a few hasty repairs, as its strand had several different colors of tied string on it.
-With awe she turned to look back up at him.
+It was faded with time and looked like it had a few hasty repairs done to it as its strand had several different colored strings tied together.
+With awe, she turned to look back up at him.
 By this time Sonic was staring off into the street like something intriguing was happening out there.

 He nodded still not looking directly at her.

-"Oh Sonic," she cooed as she hugged him.
+"Oh, Sonic," she cooed as she hugged him.
 He smiled and moved to face her, hugging her back.
-Hugs he could do at least.
+Hugs he could do.

 "You know, we may have to stop this or I might start to like it," he joked.